odmb/odmb7_port_testing/README.md

 The HDL code specific for simulation are under the [simulation](/simulation) folder.
 This will contain the simulation wrapper for ODMB7/5 firmware, the simulated VME, DCFEBs, and possibly other devices in the future.
 LUTs are used to provide VME commands to the ODMB7/5.

+#### Waveforms config files
+The wafeform config files are stored under the [waveforms](/simulation/waveforms) sub-folder.
+They are used to show the signal behaviors during simulation under different studies.

+### Supporting software
+Currently the software is mainly consists of helper `tcl` scripts stored under the [software](/software) folder.

+#### Diagnosis scripts
+- [sysmon_setup.tcl](/software/diagnosis/sysmon_setup.tcl): used to setup the SYSMON registers from Vivado hardware manager to give correct reading.
+Not needed anymore.
+- [group_ports.tcl](/software/diagnosis/group_ports.tcl): Can be used to assign names to all the ILA debug signals of the current firmware.
+Historical ports are left in the file commented, for quick reuse when needed.

 ### Other resources
 #### Clock synthesizer config
 The most recent config file for the clock synthesizer on board, as well as the human readable documentation of them are placed under the [clock_configs](/resources/clock_configs) directory.